sandrinodimattia/node-npm-query/README.md

 #### Get Modules Stream

-The library allows you to get all modules since a certain point (a sequence).
+A the module stream will notify you of any changes in the NPM registry since a certain point in time (the `sequence`).
+Each time a new or updated package is published you'll receive the updated details of the module.

 ```js
 import { NpmClient } from 'npm-query';